daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-break-detection.md

 # Improvements

 There are infinite improvements that can be made to our POC.
-The algorithm is certainly "overfitting" to a specific type of podcast.
+The algorithm is certainly overfitting to a specific type of podcast.
 For example, how would the algorithm behave with different types of inputs like a mediation / relaxation podcast, or a podcast with background music?
 In some cases it will suffice to hand-engineer additional information, e.g., human [voice frequency] (voice band) detection.
 In other cases, manually